Bradley M. Richardson

 Murray State University

 I’m a research biologist at the Warmwater Aquaculture Research Unit of the USDA Agricultural Research Service.
-I use a combination of laboratory- and field-based studies to improve the United State catfish aquaculture industry.
+I use a combination of laboratory- and field-based studies to improve the United States catfish aquaculture industry.

 Featured Publications